Peptides for Muscle Growth: Science, Safety, and Legal Alternatives

 - Growth Hormone Secretagogues (GHS): Synthetic compounds that stimulate your pituitary gland to release more growth hormone

-How Muscle-Building Peptides Are Supposed to Work
+How Muscle-Building Peptides Are Described as Working

 The Growth Hormone Pathway